 This demonstrates a significantly greater correlation between the string “kids” and the community we serve.

+The string “kids” is short and appropriate as a TLD over other options.
+This is important for the effectiveness of the TLD to serve our community, especially for kids to type in.

+3. Kids in other languages

+In selecting the appropriateness of the string for the community given the global context of gTLDs, we looked into the similarity of the concept in different languages.
+Our findings indicated that many languages use similar word origins as “kids” in English:

+1. Afrikaans: kinders

+2. Basque: kids

+3. Dutch: kinderen

+4. German: Kinder

+5. Norwegian: Kids

-3. Prevalence of the term “kids” on the Internet
+4. Prevalence of the term “kids” on the Internet

 In determining whether “kids” is a well known term for the community, we also looked in the thesaurus of the word “kids” and found the following relevant synonyms: